lfwa/datadynamics/docs/tutorials/graph_collector_tutorial.md

-# Simulating Data Collection with a Graph
+# Simulating Data Collection Dynamics with a Graph

-In this tutorial, we will explore how to use Datacollect to simulate data collection tasks in a graph-based environment.
+In this tutorial, we will explore how to use datadynamics to simulate data collection tasks in a graph-based environment.

 ## Graph-based Environments